Hopper2021/amtgard-sappy-spellbook/README.md

 # amtgard-sappy-spellbook
-A quick spellbook for sappy spell list playtesting
+A quick spellbook app for sappy spell list playtesting